pscadding/aos_sheets/README.md

 Stuff to do:

-- Add filtering for abilities that don't apply if it applies to another unit that isn't in the army.
 - Abilities phase should indicate whether it works in your turn only or both friendly and enemy turns.
 - Ability colours could be clearer.
 - filter weapons per profile.